Xarelto is a prescription medication that’s used for the following purposes in adults:

 If you’re taking Xarelto because you have atrial fibrillation (AFib), you should take your once-daily dose with your evening meal.

 For conditions that require taking Xarelto twice per day, you should take one dose in the morning and one in the evening.
 Generally, you’ll separate your morning and evening doses by about 12 hours.
 Try to take your doses at the same times each day.
+Children taking Xarelto three times per day should separate their doses by about 8 hours.

 If you’re taking the 2.5-mg or 10-mg Xarelto tablets, you can take your dose with or without food.
 But if you’re taking the 15-mg or 20-mg Xarelto tablets, you should take each dose with food.